Frequently Asked Questions of the Counseling and Wellness Center

 What services do you offer?

-At the office of Counseling and Student Success, we pride ourselves in utilizing a holistic approach with our students.
-We know that life influences school and vice versa so we offer educational, career, and personal counseling to address the needs of students from all aspects of their lives.
+At the Counseling and Wellness Center, we pride ourselves in utilizing a holistic approach with our students.
+We know that life influences school and vice versa so we offer academic skill building strategies, career exploration, and personal counseling to address the needs of students from all aspects of their lives.

-Educational counseling is meant to focus on the educational goals of the student.
-We strive to maximize studentâ€™s individual growth and development by discussing and developing educational plans, proving support for Probation and Dismissal students, and practice techniques that students can bring into the classroom to thrive like managing test anxiety and learning study skills.
+Academic Skill Building is meant to focus on the educational goals of the student.
+We strive to maximize studentâ€™s individual growth and development by discussing and developing educational plans, proving support for Probation and Dismissal students, and practice techniques that students can bring into the classroom to thrive, like managing test anxiety and learning study skills.

 What is Career Counseling?